 Thus, as may be apparent, the water management is seeking greater symbiosis with protection of nature, which has gained a great importance in the recent times, and also the social aspect which endeavours to maintain and increase the possibility of further living standards of the European population.
 Loosely put, it concerns the humanization of the whole profession.
 The developer of the plan, i.e. the state-owned enterprise Odra River Basin, believes that it is necessary to adhere to the established procedures that the development of new water works should take cognisance of nature friendly practices and in this regard even the existing water works be modified.
 However, it would be short-sighted, irresponsible or even dangerous to leave the complex utilization of water resources in a time when mankind was, is and will be exposed to extreme weather conditions such as drought and floods.

-Apart of the provided description and characteristics, the Plan of the Upper Odra River Sub-Basin made use of the water monitoring processes, assessed water conditions, reviewed measures implemented in the first planning period of 2010 to 2015 and proposed measures ensuring that the water quality would improve rather than deteriorate in the future.
+Apart of the provided description and characteristics, the Plan of the Upper Odra River Sub-Basin made use of the water monitoring processes, assessed water conditions, reviewed measures implemented in the second planning period of 2016 to 2021 and proposed measures ensuring that the water quality would improve rather than deteriorate in the future.
 The planning included the evaluation of areas with major flood risks and production of maps of flood hazards and risks.
-All of these documents serve as a basis for the determination of happenings in the field of water management in the Moravian-Silesian and Olomouc regions and a basis for the preparation of the National Plan for the Odra River Basin and a Plan for the Flood Risk Management, which will eventually be used for the creation of the International Water Plan.
+All of these documents serve as a basis for the determination of happenings in the field of water management in the Moravian-Silesian region and Olomouc region and a basis for the preparation of the National Plan for the Odra River Basin and a Plan for the Flood Risk Management in the Odra River Basin, which were used for the creation of the International Water Plan.

 The Plan of the Upper Odra River Sub-Basin and maps and documentation ensures compliance with the basic requirements of the European Directives and national laws and thus prevents deterioration of the water status.
 It ensures limitation of risks of adverse consequences associated with floods and droughts and gradual achievement of a good water quality with elimination of priority substances in the water.
 It helps to ensure good quality drinking water for the public and ultimately contributes to the achievement of the concentration of substances in the marine environment that are near to their naturally occurring values.